aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-dicom/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TEX file to DICOM via C#" h2="Export TEX to DICOM within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export TEX to DICOM image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to achieve this goal.

+The first step in the process is to use Aspose.PDF for .NET to export TEX to JPEG.
+This component provides a wide range of features that allow developers to create, edit, and convert PDF documents.
+It also supports a variety of image formats, including JPEG, which makes it ideal for exporting TEX to JPEG.

+Once the TEX has been exported to JPEG, the next step is to use Aspose.Imaging for .NET to convert the JPEG to DICOM.
+This component is a powerful image processing API that provides a wide range of features for manipulating and converting images.
+It supports a variety of image formats, including DICOM, which makes it ideal for converting JPEG to DICOM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export TEX to DICOM image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export TEX to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to DICOM.
+Using Aspose.Total for .NET, developers can easily export TEX to DICOM image within any .NET applications in two simple steps.
+First, they can use Aspose.PDF for .NET to export TEX to JPEG.
+Then, they can use Aspose.Imaging for .NET to convert the JPEG to DICOM.
+This suite of components provides developers with a powerful and easy-to-use solution for exporting TEX to DICOM image within any .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}